 Kinesiology Melbourne and Counselling Sessions specifically for Women!

-BENITA FRENCH (BBSc B.Psych) has been working as an intuitive counsellor since 1998, a Touch for Health practitioner since 2003 and a professional Kinesiologist since 2005.
+BENITA FRENCH (BBSc B.Psych) has been working as an intuitive counsellor since 1998 and a professional Touch for Health and Kinesiology practitioner since 2001.
 Her Kinesiology Melbourne clients are exclusively women who want to heal from the emotional trauma and romantic drama in their personal lives.

 “There are so many Melbourne Kinesiologists.
 I chose you because you deal with women only and relationships, so you were for me.
 After the treatment, I feel Lighter.
 I feel Happier.
 I feel a bit of Joy like I can face the world.”

 Benita uses a variety of Kinesiology techniques including Muscle Testing, Touch for Health, Applied Physiology and Kinergetics.
 Melbourne Kinesiologist Phillip Rafferty created Kinergetics in 1991.
 Throughout your session, these Kinesiology techniques are constantly blended with Emotional Counselling.

 Heal your past, prepare yourself for a better life and improve your current or next relationship.

 Benita has streamlined all of her highly advanced energy healing techniques into a profoundly efficient system developed specifically for women.
 Her system will release emotional blockages, reduce their emotional trauma, and relieve ongoing personal worries.
 This will also open your path to more positive opportunities.

 Deeply rooted emotional patterns and romantic ordeals can result in debilitating physical pain and severe chronic illness if left unresolved.
 YOU DESERVE BETTER!
 Benita’s Kinesiology Melbourne sessions provide greater; emotional strength, clarity, self-worth, calmness, stability, physical recovery, and lasting energy.